Asthma Attacks

 • Anger, fear, stress, or laughter are strong emotions.

-If you want to reduce your asthma attack risk, you can do several things.
+If you want to reduce your risk of asthma attacks, you can do several things.

 1. Early Warning Signs Are Essential To Know